iamniraj222/Temperature-converter-website/README.md

 - Real-time conversion updates as the user inputs values.
 - Responsive design that works seamlessly on both desktop and mobile devices.

+## Getting Started

+### Prerequisites

+- Web browser with JavaScript enabled.

 ### Installation

-To use the Temperature Converter Website, simply visit the link https://iamniraj222.github.io/Temperature-converter-website/ in any web browser.
+To use the Temperature Converter Website, simply visit the [live website link](https://iamniraj222.github.io/Temperature-converter-website/) in any modern web browser.

 Alternatively, you can clone the repository and run the website locally by following these steps: